 - Buy a gift card from a small business, to help them with income, and then use the gift card a few months from now.

 - Reach out to a distant friend and reconnect.

 You know your friends and how they will best receive help.
 This is where and how we can lean in best as a community.
 In the days, weeks, and months ahead they will need us to rally around them and support them in very tangible, personal ways.

-We know this is just the beginning of an upset in the stability for many families within our community.
+Countless families in our community have lost their financial stability due to job loss and other issues because of COVID-19.
 We are seeking additional assistance to continue helping these families throughout the following months.
 Would you make a contribution to help low income individuals and families throughout southern Indiana?